 4. Use gestures to reinforce the meaning of spatial words

 Incorporate gestures when using spatial words (ex. big, little, tall, short, circle, rectangle, square, curvy, bent, etc.) to improve your child’s understanding of the word.
 For instance, if you are describing to your child the word “tall”, move your hand as high as you can.

 5. Praise your child’s effort, not his results

 Lastly, remember not to push your child too far.
-Activities should be challenging enough that your child is learning while also having fun, but not so difficult that he becomes frustrated.
-Assess your child’s confidence and as you see he dominates the task, then you can begin to introduce a little bit of challenge.
+Activities should be challenging enough that your child is learning, while also having fun; but not so difficult that he becomes frustrated.
+Assess your child’s confidence and, as you see he dominates the task, then you can begin to introduce a little bit of a challenge.